Skip to main content

 • Allows for excellent mobility.
 A sprinter van is efficient to drive and easy to maneuver compared to a commercial box truck or other box truck types.
 Sprinter cargo vans are fuel-efficient compared to other box truck types.

 Sprinter cargo vans are the perfect choice for expedited, efficient freight delivery .
-Other freight delivery choices to compare are a box truck vs cargo van.
+Other freight delivery choices to compare are a box truck vs cargo van, especially for last-mile delivery .

 Box Truck Vs Cargo Van: the Key Differences